William A Gardner

 "Yeah boss, right away Sir," Fronyn said.
 He almost smiled, incredibly relieved that the failure of his previous plan would not be pursued.
 He had heard rumours about the disappearance of his predecessor.
 He headed for his office in the basement.

 Behind him, Edward strolled to the window and looked out on the street where people were going about their business.
-Paraphrasing Leon Trotsky he spoke out loud as if talking to all the people.
+Paraphrasing Leon Trotsky he spoke out loud as if talking to all the little people scurrying throughout their busy lives.
 "You may not be interested in Economics, but Economics is interested in you."